OASAS Once Actually Saved Always Saved

 first principle is that a plain and clear verse in the scripture can never be overridden

 by an obscure and hard to understand verse.
 God does not contradict himself.
-The second

 principle is we cannot truly see a persons heart to see if they are born again by